minprog/cs50x-1718-1819/problems/cards/lab/README.md

 The first of our main methods for the `Deck` class is `shuffle`.
 It should take the list of `Card`s and shuffle it pseudorandomly.

-**First**, import a useful method that comes with Python.
-It's actually called `shuffle`!
+**First**, import a useful module that comes with Python.
+It's called `random` and happens to provide a `shuffle` method!
 Add the following line at the top of your program:

     import random

 **Second**, write a `shuffle` method for the `Deck` class.
-It should do nothing other than call the `random.shuffle` with the `cards` as a parameter.
+It should do nothing other than call `random.shuffle` with `cards` as a parameter.
 This will provide shuffling functionality for your class, and *delegate* that functionality to another (Python-provided) module.

 {% spoiler "Syntax Help" %}
 `random.shuffle` can be used to shuffle lists like this: